 Around Piazza Navona

-Spend some time browsing the streets around Piazza Navona and you’ll like it!
+Spend some time in the streets around Piazza Navona and you’ll like it!
 And maybe you want to have a lunch in a small Italian trattoria.
 There are trattorias and fine restaurants all over in centro storico side streets.
-This is the place where Romans flock to dine in the evenings.
+This is the place where Romans like to dine in the evenings.

-Our third sight is The Campo de’ Fiori, one of the 150 markets that exist in Rome and the most famous among them.
-The Campo de’ Fiori is a flower, spice, vegetable, food and cloth market that in evenings transforms to the center of Roman nightlife.
+The third of my Top 10 sights in Rome is The Campo de’ Fiori, one of the 150 markets that exist in Rome and the most famous of them.
+The Campo de’ Fiori is a flower, spice, vegetable, food and cloth market that in evenings becomes a center of nightlife.